-- A. Applications for Charter Schools shall be submitted on a standard application form approved by the School Board.
-The application form shall include the elements required for School Board approval of a Charter as defined in F.S.
+- A. Applications for charter schools shall be submitted on the application form prepared by the Department of Education.
+The application form shall include the elements required for School Board approval of a charter as defined in F.S.
 1002.33.
-The application does not constitute the Charter, which will be considered the legal contract between the School Board and the Charter's organizational body. - B. All applications accepted by the sponsor during its application window will be reviewed and recommended to the School Board for approval or denial based on compliance with F.S.
-1002.33. and The District shall consider, but not be limited to, the following criteria for evaluating the application: - 1.
-Academic Design - a.
-Mission describing the core philosophy or underlying purpose of the school; and the target student population including how the school will use the guiding principles and
+The application does not constitute the charter, which will be considered the legal contract between the School Board and the charter's organizational body. - B. All applications accepted by the sponsor during its application window will be reviewed and recommended to the School Board for approval or denial based on compliance with F.S.
+1002.33.
+The District shall consider, but not be limited to, the following criteria for evaluating the application:

+1. Academic Design

+a.
+Mission - describing the core philosophy or underlying purpose of the school and the target student population including how the school will use the guiding principles and meet the statutorily defined purpose of a charter school pursuant to F.S.
+1002.33.

-- meet the statutorily defined purpose of a Charter School pursuant to F.S.
-1002.33. - b.
-Program - providing a detailed curriculum that illustrates how students will be provided services to attain the Sunshine State Standards.
-This plan must contain goals and objectives for improving student learning and measuring their improvement.
+- b.
+Program - providing a detailed curriculum that illustrates how students will be provided services to attain the Sunshine This plan must contain goals and State Standards. objectives for improving student learning and measuring their improvement.
 These goals and objectives must indicate how much academic improvement students are expected to show each year, how success will be evaluated, and the specific results to be attained through instruction.
 The curriculum plan must also describe the reading curriculum and differentiated strategies that will be used for students reading at grade level or higher and a separate curriculum for students reading below grade level.
 School District shall deny a charter if the school does not propose a reading curriculum that is consistent with effective teaching strategies that are grounded in scientifically based reading research.
 The curriculum must also describe plans to meet the needs of ESE, LEP, Section 504 and other special populations - c.
 Student Assessment describing all student assessment methods, including establishment of baseline data, outcomes to be achieved, and methods of measurement to be used; defining the process for determining students' strengths and weaknesses; outlining how students' rates of progress will be evaluated and compared with similar populations; describing participation in statewide assessments; and, for secondary students, outlining the method for determining that a student has satisfied the requirements for graduation pursuant to Florida Statutes.